Pbgopinadh/Bash/Bash.md

 there are special varaibles those are meant to retrieve some default values from the system.

 for example: $0 - this argument/special variable contains the script that is running.

 $* - this shows all the arguments present in the script.
 $# - this shows no of arguments present in the script.

 chmod 755 /filepath -> this is used to modify the permission of the script chown -R (recursive for directory) owner:group /filepath -> this is used to change the owner and group asscioated with that file/directory.

+exit codes $? - gives the exit code of the

+In shell scripting, the exit code provided by $? reflects the exit status of the most recently executed command or pipeline, not necessarily the entire script.

+so exit codes are mainly useful in debugging a program ->  0 - 255 are the range of the code.

+                                                        0 - success of the command

+                                                        1 - 125 -> some failure of the commands

+                                                        125 + -> system failure.